The Anti "Uber of" Bond Cleaning

 Research, Strategy, & Concept

 It's been said before, but there's no substitute for first-hand experience.
 To really understand the client, I ditched the keyboard and put on a pair of gloves.
 Working beside the cleaners, it became evident that the largest problem they faced was in communication.
-Often customers were getting their first end of lease cleans, not knowing quite what to expect.
+As an end of lease cleaning Sydney company, customers were often getting their first bond cleans, not knowing quite what to expect.

 From the checklists to the checkout, the copy to the quote form, the focus across the website was to educate.
 In doing so, the cleaners were able to perform at a much higher satisfaction rate as customer's expectations were never inflated.
 By being completely transparent about the service, the cleaners could always be confident in their bond back guarantee.

-A very real example of addressing this communication gap was in the redesign of the quotation form.
+A very real example of addressing this communication gap was in the redesign of the quote form.

 A showcase of design,